SonarSource/sonar-plugin-api/docs/optimize-sensors.md

 | Subsequent Analysis of a branch | Analyzed  branch    |
 | Pull Request | Target branch if exists, otherwise main branch |

+It's the plugin's responsibility to invalidate cached data.
+Plugins shouldn't rely on file statuses (`InputFile.status()`) to determine if a file was changed since data was cached.
+The reason is that in some situations, the computation of the file statuses is not done with the same branch from where the cached data is downloaded from.

 ### APIs

 ```